swaggo/gin-swagger/README.md

 }
 ```

-5. Run it, and broswer to http://localhost:8080/swagger, you can see Swagger 2.0 Api documents.
+5. Run it, and browser to http://localhost:8080/swagger/index.html, you can see Swagger 2.0 Api documents.